-d) Upon termination of the contract, the processor shall, at the controller's option, erase all personal data processed on behalf of the controller and certify to the controller that this has been done, or return all personal data to the controller and erase existing copies, unless there is an obligation to store the personal data under Union or Member State law.
+d) Upon termination of the contract, the processor shall, at the controller’s option, erase all personal data processed on behalf of the controller and certify to the controller that this has been done, or return all personal data to the controller and erase existing copies, unless there is an obligation to store the personal data under Union or Member State law.
 Until the data is erased or returned, the processor shall continue to ensure compliance with these clauses.

-ANNEX IV
+SECTION IV

 SUPPLEMENTARY AGREEMENTS PURSUANT TO CLAUSE 2 LETTER B